skytruong90/Keylogger_Project/README.md

 I coded this in Python

 ## My Goal:
 My goal was to do a project that display the coding lanaguage: Python.
 This project is a keylogger which aim is to keep track and record all of the user keyboard activities.
-This tie in with my master in Cybersecurity and understand more about security.
+This tie in with my master in Cybersecurity and was an opportunity for me to understand more about security.

 ### Here is a Live Demo: